- Distance: 36 Km

-The landscape of towns such as Calella de Palafrugell, Tamariu, Llafranc or Cadaqués, allows us to perceive the close cultural and economic link of the ancient inhabitants of the Costa Brava with the sea and the fishing activity.
+The appearance of towns such as Calella de Palafrugell, Tamariu, Llafranc or Cadaqués, allows us to perceive the close cultural and economic ties between the ancient inhabitants of the Costa Brava and the sea and fishing activity.

-Our fish route is centered in Palamós and l'Escala, two towns that grew and prospered thanks to fishing and their relationship with the sea.
+Our fish route focuses in Palamós and l'Escala, two towns that grew and prospered thanks to fishing and their relationship with the sea.

-We will start our route inl'Escala, a town known in the gastronomic world for its very important fish salting industry.
+We start our route in l'Escala, a town known in the gastronomic world for its very important salted fish industry.

-In case of doing this route during the months of July and August, it’s highly recommended to wake up early and sign up for the "Blue fish auction and fisherman's breakfast” activity organized by the Fish Interpretation Center, where we can live the arrival and auction of the fish, and start the day with a good breakfast with fresh produce.
+Our starting point will be the port, which you will find very easily going down Avinguda de Riells.
+If you do this route during the months of July and August, it is highly recommended that you get up early and sign up for the "Blue fish auction and fisherman's lunch" activity organised by the Fish Interpretation Centre, where you can experience first-hand the unloading and auctioning of the fish, and start the day with a good breakfast of fresh produce.

-If you visit l’Escala’s port at Christmas time, you may be able to meet the famous Trini tuna, a regular tourist during these seasons.
+If you visit the port of L'Escala at Christmas time, you may be able to meet the famous Trini tuna, a regular tourist at this time of year.

-After the visit to the port, we will travel to the Anchovy and Salt Museum, located in the street of El Escorxador, on the other side of l’Escala.
-This place allows us to know the fishing and salting history from the 16th century to the present.
+Once we have visited the port area, we move on to the Anchovy and Salt Museum, located on l'Escorxador street, at the other end of L'Escala.
+This space allows us to learn about the history of fishing and salting from the 16th century to the present day.

-We will find many of the anchovy factories of l'Escala in the same area.
-Some of them are adapted to visits, and with the ticket we can enjoy a tasting of this delicious product.
-It’s interesting to get information about the schedules and the convenience of booking in advance.
+In the same area you will find many of the anchovy factories of l'Escala.
+Some of them are adapted to receive visitors and, for the price of admission, you can enjoy a tasting of this delicious product.
+It is advisable to find out the opening times and the convenience of booking in advance.

-- Get back to l'Escala’s port and continue enjoying the local cuisine in one of its restaurants, such as La Llar dels Pescadors.
+- Return to the port of l'Escala to continue enjoying the local gastronomy in one of its restaurants, such as La Llar dels Pescadors.

-- Drive to Palamós and stop at some town like Pals, where we can enjoy its magnificent rice dishes.
+- Take the car heading Palamós and stop in a village such as Pals, where you can enjoy its magnificent rice dishes.

-- Go directly to the last point of our route, Palamós. - Depending on the season, in the bay restaurants we can enjoy different gastronomic campaigns such as: the Prawn Menu, the Crayfish Menu or the Fish Pot Menu -
+- Head directly to the last point on our route, Palamós. - Depending on the time of year, in the restaurants of the bay we can enjoy different gastronomic campaigns, such as: The Prawn Menu, the Crayfish Menu or the Fish Pot Menu.

-After lunch we will go to the Palamós Port, where the Fishing Museum is located.
-This place has a very complete permanent exhibition that allows us to learn about the maritime heritage of Palamós and the Costa Brava, as well as the fishing activity in its past, present and future.
+After lunch we will head to the Port of Palamós, where the Fishing Museum is located.
+This space has a very complete permanent exhibition that allows us to learn about the maritime heritage of Palamós and the Costa Brava, as well as the fishing activity in its past, present and future.

-To complete our visit, it’s convenient to take a look at the interesting activities offer of the Fish Place, where we can sign up for a guided tour of the fish auction, attend a Showcooking, a guided tour with shrimp tasting, to a family workshop of sailors knots, etc.
+To complete our visit, we recommend you to take a look at the interesting range of activities on offer at the Espai del Peix, where you can sign up for a guided tour for the fish auction, attend a showcooking session, a guided tour with prawn tasting, a family workshop on seafood knots, etc.

-To end our route, we will go to the Palamós Fish Market that opens every afternoon from Monday to Friday.
-It’s quite a busy place, but it’s very worth taking a walk and seeing the counters full of fish just brought.
-In that place you can buy the excellent and very precious prawns from Palamós or some fresh fish to enjoy a magnificent dinner.
-A delicious culmination for our day.
+To round off our route, we'll go to the Palamós fish market, which is opened every afternoon from Monday to Friday.
+It is quite a busy place, but it is well worth a stroll to see the counters full of freshly caught fish.
+Here we can buy the excellent and highly prized Palamós prawns, or some fresh fish to enjoy a magnificent dinner at home.
+A delicious end to our day.